petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started.md

 ## High Availability, Scalability, and Performance

 [Clustering](./using-the-liferay-dxp-service/setting-up-clustering-in-dxp-cloud.md) and [load-balancing](./infrastructure-and-operations/networking/load-balancer.md) deliver highly available, zero-downtime deployments to ensure that mission-critical sites stay online.
-DXP Cloud delivers data through a multi-region architecture to ensure high availability.
+Liferay Cloud delivers data through a multi-region architecture to ensure high availability.

 [Auto-scaling](./manage-and-optimize/auto-scaling.md) ensures that bandwidth and compute capacity is dynamically added to maintain steady performance through unexpected traffic spikes.
 Similarly, unneeded resources can be scaled down during periods of lower activity.
 Teams receive automatic notifications and email alerts regarding instance usage so they can manage resources with confidence.